2011 Arab Games: Mascot and medals

-Wathnan, a graceful yet fun-spirited white Arabian horse was designed as the mascot for the Games.
-An important animal in Arabian culture, the horse is a symbol of great strength and agility.
+Wathnan, a white Arabian horse was designed as the mascot for the Games.
+An prominent animal in Arabian culture, the horse is a symbol of great strength and agility.
 Pearl and emerald studded Bronze, Silver, and Gold medals were awarded to winning athletes, accompanied by mascot stuffed toy.
 The medals were measured 70 mm in diameter and 6 mm in thickness with base made out of pewter.